iCGY96/ARPL/README.md

 ## Citation
-If you find our work, this repository and pretrained adversarial generators useful.
+If you find our work and this repository useful.
 Please consider giving a star :star: and citation.
 ```bibtex
 @article{chen2021adversarial,
     title={Adversarial Reciprocal Points Learning for Open Set Recognition},